stevencumming/customercounter/README.md

 	- The actual web content is very light.
 	- All images are vectors, and amount to about 12KB
-	- I'm more concerned about the MySQL qps (queries per second) -> on a dedicated machine with enough RAM and CPU it should be easily able to sustain >2000 qps (I hope)
-		-> The fetch interval can be extended to ease congestion ** Scalability
+	- I'm more concerned about the MySQL qps (queries per second) -&gt; on a dedicated machine with enough RAM and CPU it should be easily able to sustain &gt;2000 qps (I hope) -&gt; The fetch interval can be extended to ease congestion ** Scalability
 	- Using MySQL and PHP scripts updating hundreds of times every second (worst case, if all stores used this) is unchartered territory for